EBI-Metagenomics/EMG-docs/docs/about.rst

 -------
 Contact
 -------

-If you would like to get in touch, please contact us using the `helpdesk <metagenomics-help@ebi.ac.uk>`_.
+If you would like to get in touch, please contact us using the `helpdesk <https://www.ebi.ac.uk/about/contact/support/metagenomics>`_.
 We will respond as quickly as possible, but bear in mind that we do not have a member of staff dedicated to running the helpdesk service.

    **Please, check our** :ref:`FAQs <faq>`. **prior to contacting us.**